 - Wesley Gibson and his father, Cross in Wanted but that was an Evil Plan by his shady employer.

 - The nameless protagonist in Yojimbo (and the remake, A Fistful of Dollars) leaves the first family he hires himself out to because he overhears them plotting to kill him when the job is finished, to avoid paying him.

-- Partially subverted in the 1969 film The Assassination Bureau in that the head of the titular agency willingly accepts a contract on his own head as a challenge to weed out the unworthy elements within his organization.
+- Subverted in the 1969 film The Assassination Bureau in that the head of the titular agency willingly accepts a contract on his own head as a challenge to weed out the unworthy elements within his organization.

 - The International features a Mega Corp. that's rather too fond of You Have Outlived Your Usefulness.
 The fact that their Contract on the Hitman shows its hand before "The Consultant" manages to kill the protagonist saves the target's life, resulting in a fairly awesome Enemy Mine Blast Out in the Guggenheim.

 - George Clooney's character in The American ends up with one of these after deciding he'll quit the business after his last job which is simply to build a gun for another female assassin.
 The employer of both him and the woman decides to have him be the first person terminated by the woman after the gun is completed, but she can't find a safe time to do so.
 He rigs the gun to misfire in a moment of conscience, thus killing the other assassin after her attempt on his life.
 He is then wounded in a shootout with his former employer and his fate is left ambiguous.